emberjs/rfcs/text/0617-rfc-stages.md

 may still need some more work, discussion, answers to open questions, and/or a champion before it can move to the next stage.

-An RFC is moved into Exploring with consensus of the relevant team(s).
+An RFC is moved into Exploring with consensus of the relevant teams.
+The relevant team expects to spend time helping to refine the proposal.
 The RFC remains a PR and will have an `Exploring` label applied.

 An Exploring RFC that is successfully completed can move to [Accepted](#Accepted)